 Another gastronomic highlight is Alfred Miller’s Schoneck, a 10-minute taxi ride from the city centre at the bottom of the Nordkette.
 You choose from just two set menus and the style is a blend of local dishes and international cuisine.
 The building itself was renovated in keeping with its history and you eat either on the wooden veranda, in the cosy Stuberl or the wine cellar.

 Café Central is a traditional Austrian coffee house – the perfect place for coffee and cake after lunch.

 The city abounds with bars and clubs, many of them aimed at the large student population.
 Theresienbrau is a brewery which also serves good, hearty food, while Moustache is a lively bar with a warren of little rooms – one of which features live music.

 At the Dom Bar vaulted ceilings and antiques mix with modern furniture.
 Meanwhile, Machete is a burrito restaurant in the middle of town that’s as much a place to go for a drink as it is for eating.
 Kater Noster serves coffee with snacks during the day and in the evening it’s a cutting-edge bar with a large function area in the basement.
 Events that take place here range from concerts to art exhibitions, pop-up shops and film screenings.

 If it’s a night of exotic cocktails you’re after, then the bar at Das Schindler restaurant is the place.
 By the way, don’t leave the city without trying a Hugo (pronounced ‘ugo’), the essential Tirolean cocktail.
-It was invented in the area and is a bit like a Mojito in that it shares similar ingredients, such as lime and mint.
+It was invented in the area and is a bit like a Mojito and shares similar ingredients, such as lime and mint.

 Also see our winter resort report for more information on Innsbruck and the surrounding area.